ShrirangRekhate/SurveX-Environment_Survellience_Bot/README.md

 └── README.md                      # This file
 ```
 ## Working
-## Working

-The **Environmental Surveillance Bot** monitors various environmental parameters (e.g., temperature, humidity, air quality) and sends the data to the cloud for remote monitoring.
-The bot uses an **ESP32** or **ESP32-CAM** for Wi-Fi connectivity and sensor data collection.
+The **Environmental Surveillance Bot** monitors various environmental parameters (e.g., temperature, humidity, air quality) and sends the data to a web dashboard in real-time.
+The bot uses an **ESP32** or **ESP32-CAM** for Wi-Fi connectivity, sensor data collection, and WebSocket communication.
 The bot also integrates a camera module for live surveillance.

 ### Overview of the Process:

 1. **Set up the Environment**:
    - Clone the repository from GitHub.
-   - Install the necessary libraries in the Arduino IDE or PlatformIO (e.g., `FirebaseESP32`, `DHT`, `MQ2`, etc.).
+   - Install the necessary libraries in the Arduino IDE or PlatformIO (e.g., `DHT`, `MQ2`, `WebSockets`).
-   - Set up Firebase for cloud data storage and configure the project with your Firebase credentials (Firebase URL and authentication token).
+   - Set up your WebSocket server for communication and ensure it is ready to receive data from the bot.

 2. **Hardware Setup**:
    - Connect the sensors (DHT22 for temperature/humidity, MQ2 for gas detection, etc.) to the ESP32/ESP32-CAM as per the wiring instructions.
    - Optionally, connect the ESP32-CAM for live video surveillance.

 3. **Modify Configuration**:
-   - Update the **Wi-Fi credentials** and **Firebase credentials** in the code (`ssid`, `password`, `FIREBASE_HOST`, and `FIREBASE_AUTH`).
+   - Update the **Wi-Fi credentials** in the code (`ssid`, `password`) to connect the ESP32 to your network.
-   - If using the ESP32-CAM, ensure the camera configuration matches your module’s specifications.
+   - Modify the **WebSocket server address** and port in the code to point to your WebSocket server.

 4. **Upload the Code**:
    - Upload the code to your ESP32/ESP32-CAM via the Arduino IDE or PlatformIO.

 5. **Monitoring**:
-   - Once the ESP32 connects to Wi-Fi, it starts reading data from the sensors and sending it to Firebase for real-time monitoring.
+   - Once the ESP32 connects to Wi-Fi, it starts reading data from the sensors and sends the data to the WebSocket server.
-   - You can check the sensor readings on the Firebase console or integrate it with a custom dashboard (using Firebase Realtime Database).
+   - The WebSocket server forwards the data to the connected clients (e.g., a web dashboard) in real-time.

 6. **Camera and Video Streaming**:
-   - The ESP32-CAM can stream live footage to your server or cloud platform for surveillance.
-If you're storing video, modify the code to upload camera snapshots or streams to Firebase or another platform.
+   - The ESP32-CAM can stream live footage to your server or WebSocket server.
+If you're storing video, modify the code to upload camera snapshots or streams to your server or platform.

 ### Code Flow:
 - **Wi-Fi Connection**: The ESP32 connects to the internet using the provided credentials.
 - **Sensor Data Collection**: The code continuously reads data from the DHT22 and MQ2 sensors.
-- **Cloud Upload**: The data is sent to Firebase, where it's stored and can be accessed remotely.
+- **WebSocket Communication**: The data is sent to the WebSocket server, where it is forwarded to any connected clients in real-time.
 - **Camera Integration (Optional)**: The ESP32-CAM captures video frames and streams them if configured.

 ### Customization:
-- **Alert System**: Set thresholds for sensor data to trigger alerts, such as high CO levels, and send notifications via email or push notifications.
+- **Alert System**: Set thresholds for sensor data to trigger alerts, such as high CO levels, and send notifications via WebSockets to the connected clients.
-- **Web Dashboard**: Integrate Firebase data with a web dashboard to visualize the sensor readings in real-time.
+- **Web Dashboard**: Integrate WebSocket data with a custom web dashboard to visualize the sensor readings in real-time.

 ---
 ## 👨‍💻 Author